Long-Term Disability Denial

 What to Do If Your Long-Term Disability Appeal Is Denied

-Depending on your insurance plan and the details of your case, you may be able to file a long-term disability lawsuit against the insurance company for denying your disability benefits.
+Depending on your insurance plan and the details of your case, you may be able to file a lawsuit against the insurance company for wrongfully denying your long-term disability benefits.

 If your policy was purchased individually and is not subject to ERISA, you may not be required to exhaust administrative remedies before you can sue.